avnet-iotconnect/iotc-freertos-stm32-u5-ml-demo-v2/DEMO.md

 ## Retraining

-The solution provides the retraining functionality.
-If some sounds are not recognized properly, user can send retrain command to the device from the IoTConnect.
-The Device will upload not properly recognized audio file to the AWS with the proper classification, which is provided in the command issued by the user.
+The solution provides retraining functionality.
+If some sounds are not recognized properly, the user can send a retrain command to the device from IoTConnect.
+The device will upload the improperly recognized audio file to AWS with the correct classification provided in the command issued by the user.

-The AWS infrastructure will start the retraining process, which will tale ~40 minutes.
-After that the AWS will push the new ML model prepared for the firmware to the GitHub repository, branch "retrained-model".
+The AWS infrastructure will start the retraining process, which will take approximately 40 minutes.
+After that, AWS will push the new ML model prepared for the firmware to the GitHub repository under the branch "retrained-model".

-The push will trigger GitHub action, which will build the firmware and create the OTA Update in the IoTConnect for the device.
+This push will trigger a GitHub Action, which will build the firmware and create the OTA update in IoTConnect for the device.

 ### Prerequisites

-If we put unrecognized audio sample to the training process - it is not guaranteed that after that ML model will be able to recognize this file.
-However, if we really want the model to recognize specific audio sample - we can put this single sample a few time to the model.
-For that purpose the TRAINING_SAMPLE_REPEAT_NUMBER exists in GitHub repository.
-The higher this number, the higher the probability that this sample will be recognized after the training.
-Values should be between 1 and 100.
-To change this number go to GitHub repo Settings -> Secrets and variables -> Actions -> Variables and press on the pencil.
-Change the value and press "Update variable".
+If an unrecognized audio sample is added to the training process, it is not guaranteed that the ML model will be able to recognize this file afterward.
+However, if we want the model to recognize a specific audio sample, we can add this single sample multiple times to the model.

+For this purpose, the `TRAINING_SAMPLE_REPEAT_NUMBER` variable exists in the GitHub repository.
+The higher this number, the greater the probability that the sample will be recognized after training.
+The values should be between 1 and 100.

+To change this number, go to **GitHub repo Settings -> Secrets and variables -> Actions -> Variables** and click on the pencil icon.
+Change the value and click "Update variable".

 <img src="media/GitHub/var.png" alt="drawing"/>

 ### Command

-To send retrain command to the device, in IoTConnect go to the device Info tab
+To send a retrain command to the device, go to the **Device Info** tab in IoTConnect.

 <img src="media/IoTConnect/device.png" alt="drawing"/>

-Open Commands and in the "Command Execution" fill the fields:
+Open **Commands**, and in the "Command Execution" section, fill in the fields:

 - Device Template: "soundclass"
 - Selected devices: "soundclass"